 NCAA Scholarships Class Action

-Hagens Berman represented former college football players in an antitrust class-action lawsuit against the National Collegiate Athletic Association (NCAA) and the NCAA’s most powerful conference members the Pac-12, Big Ten, Big-12, SEC and ACC, claiming that these entities have agreed in violation of national antitrust laws to unlawfully cap the value of athletic scholarships.
+Hagens Berman represents former college football and basketball players in an antitrust class-action lawsuit against the National Collegiate Athletic Association (NCAA) and the NCAA’s most powerful conference members, the Pac-12, Big Ten, Big-12, SEC and ACC, claiming that these entities have agreed in violation of national antitrust laws to unlawfully cap the value of athletic scholarships.

 Current or former NCAA athletes seeking more information about the case can contact Hagens Berman at 206-623-7292 or Pearson Simon at 415-433-9000.
 They can also email firstname.lastname@example.org.

-The class-action case represents former NCAA Division I Football Bowl Subdivision (FBS) scholarship players who have played from February 2010 to the present within those conferences.
+The class-action case represents former NCAA Division I Football Bowl Subdivision (FBS) and men’s and women’s Division I basketball scholarship players who have played from February 2010 to the present within those conferences.

-The suit alleges that the NCAA and these five Power Conferences have systematically colluded to disrupt the free market and deprive FBS football players of the full economic benefits of their labor.
+The suit alleges that the NCAA and these five Power Conferences have systematically colluded to disrupt the free market and deprive FBS football and Division I men’s and women’s basketball players of the full economic benefits of their labor.
 According to the complaint, NCAA rules artificially depress the value of athletic scholarships – known as Grants-in-Aid or GIAs – to typically several thousand dollars less per year, per player, than the actual cost to attend an NCAA school.

 Additionally, the complaint alleges that the defendants, “repeatedly claim powerlessness, year after year, to change their lucrative status quo, because smaller NCAA members won’t agree to the change.
 Were the Defendant Conferences to act unilaterally, each would raise the GIA cap above the current levels.”

-The suit was filed on behalf of FBS football players by lead attorneys Steve Berman and Bruce Simon.
+The suit was filed on behalf of FBS football players and Division I basketball players by lead attorneys Steve Berman and Bruce Simon.
 Berman is the managing partner of Hagens Berman and the lead attorney in related cases Owens v.
-NCAA in which football players are challenging the NCAA’s neglects to protect student-athletes from concussions, and Keller v.
+NCAA, in which football players are challenging the NCAA’s neglects to protect student-athletes from concussions, and Keller v.
 NCAA, in which student-athletes are challenging the NCAA's ability to sell their likeness to video-game publishers.

 Simon is a lead partner at Pearson Simon, and one of the plaintiffs’ attorneys in O’Bannon v.
-NCAA, where student-athletes are challenging the NCAA’s restraints on players sharing in the licensing of their images in products such as live broadcasts.
+NCAA, where student-athletes challenged the NCAA’s restraints on players sharing in the licensing of their images in products such as live broadcasts.

-The complaint requests past damages to compensate class members for the difference between the value of scholarships and the actual cost of attending school, and also requests an injunction to enjoin defendants from continuing to enforce their anticompetitive rules.
-Additionally, the complaint requests the appointment of an External Antitrust Compliance Monitor to ensure that defendants conduct themselves in compliance with the antitrust law, and to provide a mechanism for future judicial oversight of defendants’ operations, as was recently approved in the antitrust litigation captioned United States v.
-Apple, Inc., case number 1:12-CV-2826, filed in U.S. District Court in the Southern District of New York.
+The complaint requested past damages to compensate class members for the difference between the value of scholarships and the actual cost of attending school, and also requests an injunction to enjoin defendants from continuing to enforce their anticompetitive rules.

 In re: National Collegiate Athletic Association Athletic Grant-in-aid Cap Antitrust Litigation